Superconducting NbN Resonator Parametric Amplifiers for Millimetre Wavelengths: Introduction

 The resistivity of the superconducting thin-film is also important to kinetic inductance parametric amplifiers.
 The kinetic inductance of a superconducting transmission line has the following form, up to second order in the current $I$:

-where $L$ is the inductance per unit length, $L_0$ is the inductance per unit length in the absence of inductive nonlinearity, and $I_*$ characterises the scale of the nonlinearity. $L$ and $L_0$ contain contributions from both the geometry of lines and the kinetic inductance of the conductors.
+where $L_{\mathrm{k}}$ is the kinetic inductance per unit length, $L_{\mathrm{k},0}$ is the kinetic inductance per unit length in the absence of inductive nonlinearity, and $I_*$ characterises the scale of the nonlinearity.
+The total inductance per unit length $L$ comprises contributions from both the kinetic inductance $L_{\mathrm{k}}$ and the geometric inductance $L_{\mathrm{g}}$.
 Parametric wave-mixing occurs when the current on the transmission line becomes significant compared to $I_*$, which is comparable to the critical current $I_\mathrm{c}$ \citenumns{Eom_2012,Jonas_review,zhao2022physics} and is likewise reduced when the normal-state resistivity increases.
 Further, a thin-film with high normal-state resistivity will also benefit from a higher ratio of the nonlinear kinetic inductance to the linear geometric inductance \citenumns{Jonas_review,zhao2022physics}, likewise enhancing the effect of parametric wave-mixing.
 In total, these effects mean that a higher normal-state resistivity reduces the pump power required to achieve high gain parametric amplification.
-This is highly beneficial because a strong pump will result in a higher level of phase-noise from the pump tone, introduce unwanted instabilities, and pose a challenge to the thermal management of the device, packaging, and cryostat, especially when the amplifier is operated at sub-Kelvin stages.
+This is highly beneficial because stronger pump powers can introduce unwanted power-handling instabilities and increase the thermal load on the device, packaging, and cryogenic environment, which can be particularly important when the amplifier is operated at sub-Kelvin temperatures.
+Furthermore, a stronger pump carrier produces a larger phase-noise skirt, whose power spectrum scales with the pump power and may degrade signal fidelity when the signal frequency is close to the pump or its harmonics \citenumns{shiri_2026_phaseNoise}.